Twitch Scraper avatar

 Every row includes rowType, sourceMode, sourceTarget, sourceRank, sourceUrl, and scrapedAt.
 Other fields depend on the Twitch surface you scrape.

-• Stream ID, title, viewer count, game, start time, and preview image URL
+Stream rows can include stream ID, title, viewer count, game, start time, preview image URL, broadcaster profile details, tags, source URL, and source ranking.

-• Game ID, display name, viewer count, broadcaster count, box art URL, and tags
+Game rows can include game ID, display name, viewer count, broadcaster count, box art URL, tags, source URL, and source ranking.

 Unavailable fields are saved as null or empty arrays instead of guessed values.